BedStory Mattress Review (2025)

 Are BedStory mattresses good?

-If you’re looking for a quality affordable mattress, we recommend Juno instead.
+We recommend Juno instead.
 Priced at $499 for a queen size, Juno comes with a 120-night sleep trial, a 15-year warranty, and a free bedding bundle.
 Juno is made in Canada and has 5,400+ five-star reviews.
-Its parent company is rated “Excellent” on Trustpilot and “A+” on BBB, giving you peace of mind with your purchase.

 Where are BedStory mattresses made?